- Voting & Elections

 FCNL View: FCNL believes that an economy-wide solution like carbon pricing is an efficient way to reduce greenhouse gas emissions and transition to a clean-energy economy.
 It is one of many critical tools needed to address climate change.
 Carbon pricing legislation must use the “polluters pay” principle so that vulnerable communities do not bear the burden of this transition.
 We specifically look for policies that recognize the impacts felt by vulnerable communities and include ways to offset potential negative consequences of a carbon tax.
 Revenue from such taxes can be used to train people for new jobs and offset increased energy costs.

-Economic Justice: Will you insist that any tax bill expands tax credits for low-income working families, including the Earned Income Tax Credit (EITC) and Child Tax Credit?
+Economic Justice: Will you work to pass another COVID relief package that prioritizes people most in need and expands the Earned Income Tax Credit (EITC) and Child Tax Credit?

 Election Integrity: Do you support putting in place protections to guard against voter suppression before it happens?